-When you sharpen the blade yourself, you don't have to throw it in the landfill and buy the new one.
-You maximize the use of trimmer that is also eco-friendly as it reduces the waste.
+When you sharpen the blade yourself, you don’t have to throw it in the landfill and buy the new one.
+You maximize the use of a trimmer that is also eco-friendly as it reduces waste.

 How to sharpen hedge trimmers blade at home

 If you have never sharpened the hedge trimmers blade before then, it may look very intimidating.
 But once you know the proper technique, then it becomes straightforward and easy to do.

 There are several ways you can sharpen the trimmer blade.
 You can do it physically using a file or stone.
 But if you want to do it more efficiently in less time, then you can use sharpening power tools such as grinder and Dremel to help you with the job.

 For maintaining a proper cutting efficiency, you should sharpen the blades after every 50 hours of operation.